markburns/Java-Boat-Game/README.md

 2D Boat Game
 ============

-The brief was to make a 2D game in which you had to navigate past moving obstacles with a boat until you got to a goal.
+2D game in which you have to navigate past moving obstacles with a boat until you got to a goal.
 Also when you press the enter key visibility should be reduced making it harder to navigate.